charlesfoster/deletion_detector/README.md

 * Percentage of gaps (-) in the sequence
 * Percentage of Ns in the sequence
 * Overall QC based on the percentage of Ns: 'NO_N', 'LOW_N', 'MILD_N', 'MEDIUM_N', 'HIGH_N', 'FAIL'

+If running in "quick" mode, you will have no QC criteria in the output.
+So: you will have your results in ~2/3 of the time, but downstream filtering of the outfile (e.g., by coverage of an open reading frame) won't be possible.

 Additionally, coordinates for a deletion of interest can be specified, in which case the 'deletion status' has two additional possibilities: 'target_deletion' or 'target_deletion_plus'.
 The outfile can then be easily filtered to find the 'target_deletion'.